-In the meantime, here are five examples of brands—Submittable customers, all—running original programs that are realistic and actionable for many organizations in the short term.
+In the meantime, here are four examples of brands—Submittable customers, all—running original programs that are realistic and actionable for many organizations in the short term.
 We’ll briefly provide context on each brand’s larger mission and accompanying CSR efforts, and then zero in on a specific example (or examples) that could work for you.
 We’ll even provide a key takeaway.
 Whether you’re with a large corporation or running a small business, find great CSR ideas you can implement at your own company, right away.

 Actionable CSR Examples You Can Try Today

 - WarnerMedia: Increasing equity and diversity in the talent pipeline through fellowships and internships in entertainment

 - C3 AI: Incentivizing innovative data science projects to combat the COVID-19 pandemic through a grand challenge

 - Blackfoot Communications: Connecting community through a culture of caring and event sponsorships